Teknasyon-Teknoloji/deepwall-react-native-sdk/README.md

 });
 ```

 - There is also bunch of events triggering before and after DeepWall Actions.
-You may listen any action like below.
+You may listen any event like below.
 ```javascript
 import DeepWall, { DeepWallEventBus, DeepWallEvents } from 'deepwall-react-native-sdk';